rondorn/70K-Bands/promoter_admin/docs/USER_GUIDE.md

 - **Alert folder** — only if your festival uses push announcements (optional).
 - **Load festival data** — pull Testing/Production file URLs and fill empty Venues / Days / Dates / Event types from Production.
 Existing lists are kept (not overwritten).
 - **Save configuration** — keep your local settings.
 Changing Venues / Days / Dates / Event types refreshes Schedule Entry menus.
-- **Festival logo** — optional image URL (Dropbox share link works) used only when exporting a running order; see [Export a running order](#export-a-running-order).
+- **Festival logo** — optional.
+Paste any public image URL.
+The logo is used anywhere the app displays festival branding, including exported running-order pages.
 - **Use city/state fields** — turn on if this festival tracks city/state for artists.
+Most often used for smaller, more local festivals rather than ones with international acts — though it can be used for any size event.
 - **Venues / Dates / Days / Event types** — lists used when entering schedule items (filled once by Load when empty; you edit afterward).
-- **Days / Dates alignment** — Days and Dates are ordered lists: Day line 1 pairs with Date line 1, and so on.
-Dates must be consecutive `M/D/YYYY` values (no leading zeros) with **one more date than days** (the last date covers overnight on the final day). **Date rollover** (default `8:00`) decides when a start time uses the next calendar date while keeping the same Day.
-Schedule Entry fills Date from Day + start time; you can still change Date by hand.
+- **Days / Dates** — keep them in matching order (first Day with first Date, and so on).
+You need **one more date than days** so late-night sets that spill past midnight still land on the right calendar day. **Date rollover** (default 8:00 AM) is the cutoff: times before that still count as the previous festival day.
+Schedule Entry usually fills Date for you when you pick Day and start time; you can change Date by hand if needed.
 - **Add new year…** — only for people who manage year transitions (starts a new Testing year; Production updates when someone Publishes).

 **File access** shows whether you can edit Artists, Schedule, and Descriptions.
 Use **Refresh file access** if rights were just shared to you and the app still looks locked.